Pekingese dog breed

 With a life expectancy of 12 to 15 years, the Pekingese is a long-lived breed — a serious commitment.
 The Pekingese can be prone to certain hereditary conditions.
 Responsible breeders will health-test their dogs — always ask for documented clearances.

-Common health areas to discuss with your vet for companion dogs breeds like the Pekingese include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 The Pekingese has a moderate tendency to gain weight — monitor portion sizes and avoid too many treats.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your Pekingese's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?